ablakey/microwave/README.md

 # The Microwave.

-The world's most advanced free digital Microwave!
+The world's most advanced free digital microwave!

 By: Andrew Blakey